scieloorg/PC-Programs/docs/source/markup.rst

 .. image:: img/markup_operations_bar_parser.jpg

 Click on this button to validate the SGML Markup.
-It will convert the file to .txt and will run the `SGML Parser program <parser.html>`_.
+It will convert the file to .txt and will open it in the `SGML Parser program <parser.html>`_.

 Generate XML button